|Water||Food||Sanitation||Mosquitoes||Returning Home||Other Hazards|

 - Do not rely on untested devices for decontaminating water.

-If you suspect that your well may be contaminated, visit our private well disinfection page or contact your local or state health department or agriculture extension agent for specific advice.
+If you suspect that your well may be contaminated, visit our private well disinfection page or contact your state health department or agriculture extension agent for specific advice.

 - Do not eat any food that may have come into contact with contaminated floodwater.